 - Buffer: With Buffer, you pay for the channels you use and can connect up to three for free.
 It offers an AI assistant, a link shortener, and in-depth analytics.

-- CoSchedule: Create a real-time marketing calendar and publish it on two social profiles for free with CoSchedule or select an unlimited plan for $29 monthly with annual billing.
+- CoSchedule: Create a real-time marketing calendar and publish it on one social profile for free with CoSchedule.
+It has AI tools and paid plans for bulk social media scheduling.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.